abcxyz/aod-template/README.md

 ## Prerequisites

 The admin of your GCP project/folder/org to complete the steps below.
+If you have groups that cannot access each other's resources, please repeat the process to create an AOD instance for each.

 1. Create an AOD repository using this template, only copy main branch is required.